Aleksei Brusilov: 1917 and Revolution

-With the onset of the February Revolution in Russia, Brusilov argued for the Tsar's abdication.
-When approached by Stavka for his opinion on the need for the abdication he replied, "...
-For the moment the only thing that matters is to stabilise our position to allow the continuation of the war with the external enemy... to abdicate in favour of Grand Duke Mikhail and a council of regents...
-It is necessary to hurry, the faster to extinguish the flames [of revolution], otherwise we face innumerable catastrophic consequences."
+Brusilov was sure that after the failure of 1905 the revolutionaries will try to take revenge, Brusilov thought that in peacetime he would support the people, but during the greatest war in history he considered it unnecessary to weaken the situation and the army.
+Alekseev telegraphed Brusilov that if he did not send a telegram to the tsar asking him to abdicate, then all supplies of equipment would be closed to him, which would have rendered his troops combat ineffective.
+Brusilov reluctantly agreed, later regretting his action.

-That same year in May, Brusilov was appointed Commander in Chief of the Russian Army.
+On 4 June [O.S.
+22 May] 1917, Brusilov was appointed Commander in Chief of the Russian Army.

 Throughout this period, Brusilov proved sympathetic to revolutionary aspirations, though his primary concern was that the war needed to be won first.
 In particular, he asserted that until peace was achieved, the full authority of the central government must be respected and that the army should maintain the full rigour of its disciplinary code.
 In a telegram to the Minister of War, Alexander Kerensky, he wrote, "... only the application of capital punishment will stop the decomposition of army and will save freedom and our homeland".

+Brusilov tried to do everything to stop the disintegration of the army, he ordered the killing of Bolsheviks at the front and in the rear in order to stop the propaganda of peace.
+He actively supported the shock troops who fulfilled the purpose of the overseers destroying all revolutionary contagion.

 This unpopular stand, together with the failure of the Kerensky Offensive in July 1917, led to Brusilov's replacement as Commander in Chief by his former deputy, Lavr Kornilov.
 Brusilov moved to Moscow and remained there at the disposal of the Russian Provisional Government.
 He gave an excellent praising to Tomáš Masaryk for Czechoslovak Legion soldiers after Battle of Zborov in July 1917.
 When fighting broke out in Moscow following the October Revolution, he was severely wounded in the foot by a fragment of a shell that hit his bathroom.